 Nausea and vomiting are one some the most common symptoms, especially as a side effect of chemotherapy.
 Nausea can cause unpleasant sensations in the stomach, make you feel like vomiting and, in turn, lead to vomiting.
 Vomiting is caused by strong contractions of the stomach muscles, which cause the stomach contents to rise.

-The intensity, frequency, and timing of the onset of nausea or vomiting are variable and individual and depend on many factors, such as prescribed drugs, dosage, and individual susceptibility.
+The intensity, frequency, and timing of the onset of nausea or vomiting is variable and individual and depend on many factors, such as prescribed drugs, dosage and individual susceptibility.

 Homemade isotonic drink

 Mix the juice of two lemons, a tablespoon of honey, a dessert spoon of sea salt and a dessert spoon of bicarbonate of soda in a litre of water.
 When these ingredients dissolve, leave it in the fridge until it is cool.